 - Advanced knowledge in the installation of large commercial electrical services, tap cans and transformers

 - Ability to work off a scissor lift, aerial lift and ladder

-This craftsman will work in large production style facilities where there are large amounts of motors and PLC (Programmable Logic Center).
 A PLC is a digital specialized computer used for automation and control of industrial processes, such as control of machinery on factory assembly lines.
-The best attributes in a industrial electrician are:
+The best attributes in an industrial electrician are:

 - Advanced knowledge of motors and motor starters

 - Advanced knowledge of VFD’s (Variable Frequency Drives) used for motors